 Oh, and my pet dog, Willy who is a six-years-old Pug is my best friend.
 You’ll be seeing him here every now and then!

 (Click here to read what he had to say when a cat interviewed him!)

 ~the following are relevant to this page in their own ways~

 Please note that the stock images used in blog posts are (usually) from Pexels or Unsplash and the graphics are designed by me, using Canva.
-The author avatar was designed using a stock image as a reference.
+The author avatar was designed by myself using a stock image as a reference.

 © Random Specific Thoughts 2022